-Back pain is a widely common condition, and despite how many people experience it throughout their lifetime, it remains a very personal experience.
-Your back and spine are designed to be strong as well as flexible, all while protecting one of the most important parts of your body – the spinal cord.
-Your back is made up of many components that pain can be attributed to.
+Back pain is a widely common condition.
+Despite how many people experience it throughout their lifetime, it remains a very personal experience.
+Your back and spine are strong as well as flexible, while they protect one of the most important parts of your body – the spinal cord.
+Your back is consists of many components that can experience pain.
 There are bones, joints, muscles, ligaments, tendons, and discs, all of which can become injured, irritated, and painful.

 Characterizing Your Back Pain